Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

 Cooperating Mobile Robots (COBOTS) is the representative use case of the Collaborative Robots use case family \cite{hexa2_D12,hexa2_D14}.
 At the heart of this use case are autonomous robots that can move, sense their surroundings, and collaboratively perform productive tasks.
 These robots communicate with each other, other machines, and nearby humans to execute individual tasks that contribute to a shared cooperative objective.
 The purpose of this communication is to ensure safety and cooperation, enabling a group of robots to accomplish tasks beyond their individual capabilities and allowing each robot to perceive its environment beyond its immediate vicinity.

 Effective cooperation hinges on reliable and fast exchange of relevant information between robots.
 Concretely, the deployment of cooperating mobile robots in industrial environments requires a network architecture that supports highly localized, task-specific interactions.
-Given the high-stakes nature of manufacturing operations, even minor disruptions can result in significant financial and material losses.
+Manufacturing operations are high-stakes and even minor disruptions can result in significant financial and material losses.
 To mitigate these risks, communication must meet strict reliability and low-latency requirements, particularly in safety-critical applications where human-robot interaction is involved.
 Hence, in Section \ref{sec4}-\ref{sec4b} the KPI and KVI requirements for the cooperating mobile robots use case have been discussed in detail.